Rhyzz/repeatable-fields/README.md

 <dd>Specifies an element within the row which let's you reposition the current row.</dd>

 <dt>template</dt>
 <dd>Specifies an element within the container which contains an HTML template for the row.
-This should be a <script> element.
+This should be a &lt;script&gt; element.
 If your template is going to have a nested template
 then you must set the type attribute of your script to application/json and you must convert the content to JSON format.
 </dd>